kindelia/Kindelia/WHITEBOOK.md

 probably won't.
 Ethereum is such a place, but what is the point of an eternal application if it only lasts until a bug is found?
 Formal verification is the act of mathematically proving that given software has zero bugs, and that goes really well with the idea of eternal apps.
-That is why Kindelia is valuable.
+That is why K-Chan is valuable.
 It solves the problem of deploying general-purpose software in a computer that will run these programs with the same well-defined rules and a never-ending, 100% uptime, independent of any human action.
 Perhaps that problem isn't interesting